ot4i/ace-maven-plugin/README.md

 You would need to install xvfb package on the build server (linux).
 Use below command to install it on ubuntu:
 `sudo apt-get install -y xvfb`

-There is a sample ACE project inside 'Sample-ace-project' directory.
-First convert the ACE project to a maven project and update the POM file of the project.
+There is a sample ACE maven project inside 'Sample-ace-project' directory.
+If your ACE project is not a maven project, first convert it to a maven project and update the POM file of the project.
 You may look at step 4 of below article to understand how to convert the ACE project to a maven project using toolkit.
 `https://developer.ibm.com/integration/blog/2019/04/10/ibm-ace-v11-continuous-integration-maven-jenkins/`

 View the Readme file of the included sample ACE project